thoughtworks-jumpstart/jumpstart/javascript/asynchronous-javascript/README.md

 const result3 = check(result2)
 ```

-There is nothing wrong here, except that it may block other tasks on a Javascript engine.
+There is nothing wrong here, except that it may block other tasks on a JavaScript engine.
 Why?
-Because a Javascript engine only has one thread to run all the applications concurrently.
+Because a JavaScript engine only has one thread to run all the applications concurrently.
 This means that two scripts cannot run at the same time; they have to run one after another.
 When one piece of `synchronous` task is running, all the rest tasks are blocked.

-That's why codes running on Javascript engine is usually written in `asynchronous` style, meaning all time-consuming tasks are executed in separate processes/threads, so that the Javascript engine can quickly juggle between multiple applications, giving an illusion that every application is making progress.
+That's why codes running on JavaScript engine is usually written in `asynchronous` style, meaning all time-consuming tasks are executed in separate processes/threads, so that the JavaScript engine can quickly juggle between multiple applications, giving an illusion that every application is making progress.

 It might be a bit difficult to understand what I am talking about now.
-No worries, let's start by understanding how Javascript engine executes concurrent tasks.
+No worries, let's start by understanding how JavaScript engine executes concurrent tasks.

 ## Examples